 You are fairly confident of cracking the GMAT, and you feel that your profile is good enough to get you to that final interview.

-However, there is one thing that remains in the back of your mind every time you think about and MBA – the cost of an MBA.
+However, there is one thing that remains in the back of your mind every time you think about and MBA – How to finance your MBA.

 You have probably read that a two-year MBA can cost upwards of a crore, especially if you plan on doing it abroad.